Compare first-time buyer mortgages

 Even once you’ve chosen what loan type you’re after, there are a number of features in addition to the interest rate and fees you’ll pay which will complete the comparison phase.
 Some of the more common features offered on a home loan are explained below:

-With property being so expensive in many parts of the UK, it’s no wonder this is a popular question.
-While there’s no one ‘best’ type of mortgage for first-time buyers, there are a couple of features which might be more appealing to borrowers trying to get into the market.
+There’s no one “best” type of mortgage for first-time buyers, but there are a couple of features which might be more appealing to borrowers trying to get into the market.

 If you’re a first-time buyer in England or Northern Ireland, you will pay no stamp duty on properties worth up to £300,000, which could see you saving up to £5,000.